Rural Alaska Community Action Program

 Start programs, community training and capacity building, housing

-others.
-With a board of directors representing every region of the state, RurAL CAP is one of the largest
+among others.
+With a board of directors representing every region of the state, RurAL CAP is one of the

 RurAL CAP addresses SDOH across Alaska, with a strong focus on education and community development.
 The Child Development Division of RurAL CAP administers 24 Head Start programs and 7 Early Head Start programs to provide comprehensive early childhood education.
 This Division also collaborates on research aimed at increasing access to healthy foods to address the rising rates of childhood obesity in rural Alaska.
 The Community Development Division operates 10 distinct programs and offers technical assistance with a focus on addressing different SDOH, including housing issues, increasing employment opportunities, and community capacity.